Heavy Metal Massacre 1989 Review

 Review by Luisito Joaquín González

 Some guys have all the luck.
 Yes, indeed.
 And so do some movies too.
 Let’s take for example Nail Gun Massacre from 1985.
-Shot on the tiniest of budgets, it could be packaged and shipped globally to film schools as a lesson in how not to produce a feature.
+Shot on the tiniest of budgets, it could be packaged and shipped globally to film schools as a lesson on how not to produce a feature.
 It’s terrible.
 Despite the fact that it is totally devoid of talent or professionalism, it is one of the most popular slasher movies out there.
 Why?
-Well because it’s so damn bad that it transcends beyond criticism and flies into a new frontier that makes you want to appreciate it.
-It’s like when you sleep so much that you make yourself tired or eat so much that you become more hungry, NGM leaps beyond the borders of rubbish and full circle into being a surreal kind of praiseworthy.
-I’m not aware of the budget that was spent on Terry Lofton’s slasher, but you can rest assured that it made a reasonable profit after the success it achieved on both VHS and DVD.
-Blue Ray to come next and a long standing reputation as an extremely popular movie.
+Well because it’s so damn bad that it transcends criticism and flies into a new arena that makes you kind of appreciate it.
+It’s like when you sleep so much that you become more tired or expand your hunger due to the amount that you over-ate, NGM leaps beyond the borders of rubbish and straight into being a surreal kind of praiseworthy.
+I’m not aware of the budget that was spent on Terry Lofton’s Nail Gun- themed slasher, but you can rest assured that it made a reasonable profit after the success it achieved on both VHS and DVD.
+Blue Ray to come next and a long standing reputation as a cult classic.
 So bad that it’s good?
 Well yes, exactly.

-HMM is one of those movies that is best watched in parts.
+HMM is best watched in parts.
 It’s poorly paced and has countless moments of nothingness.
-In fact, I swear 15% of the runtime was just out of focus shots panning the walls of Bobby’s apartment with some wacky strobe effects and the crunch of a heavy metal six string in the background.
+In fact, I swear 15% of the runtime was just out of focus shots that pan the walls of Bobby’s apartment, with some wacky strobe effects and the crunch of a heavy metal six string in the background.
 Still, somehow though, I wanted to watch it through to the end.
 It’s from the antagonist as protagonist school of slasher, so the other faces that appear are only included to move the plot from A to B with as little fuss as possible.
 Oh or to die.
 I counted a body count of four, which is not too bad, but it kind of felt like a gore film that was missing all the gore.
 There was one killing that I think was meant to be the money shot.
-Young ties a (surprisingly hot) chica to a crate and then puts a pair of pliers in her mouth.
+Our Bogeyman ties a (surprisingly hot) chica to a crate and then puts a pair of pliers in her mouth.
 I was thinking that he was going to pull out her tongue, but in the end it looked like he removed a hair (?).
 Seriously, I have no idea.
 Watch the video above and let me know what you think?
 It’s one hell of a weird special effect.

 In a twisted way, we should all aspire to be like David De Falco.
 The guy is so confident that he has been a wrestler, director and has never given up on his (and only his) belief that he has something to offer the world as a celebrity.
 He’s also on Twitter where he updates his 81 followers about what he gets up to on a daily basis.
 The songs for the movie were performed by a group called The Electric Afterburner band.
 I would bet you my last dollar that our friend De Falco was involved with them too.
 To have that much self belief is impressive, but sadly in his place it’s slightly delusional.

-Posted on February 2, 2013, in Pure Eighties Cheese, Slasher and tagged 1989, a SLASH above exclusive, cheesy wotsit, Heavy Metal Massacre, heavy metal slasher, Rare Slasher.
+Posted on February 2, 2013, in Pure Eighties Cheese, Slasher and tagged 1989, a SLASH above exclusive, cheesy wotsit, Heavy Metal Massacre, heavy metal slasher, inept cop of the year award 2012, Rare Slasher.
 Bookmark the permalink.
-1 Comment.
+4 Comments.